top of page

 Purim

-Purim 2024 begins at sundown on Saturday, March 23 and concludes at nightfall on Sunday, March 24
+Purim 2025 begins at sundown on Thursday, March 13 and nightfall on Friday, March 14

 image_edited.png